danielhusar/a11y-static-report/README.md

 ## How it works

-It starts the static webserver and look up for all `html` files inside of it.
-From the html files we generate routes and use them as input for [a11y-report](https://github.com/danielhusar/a11y-report).
+It starts the express webserver that will serve static files from provided folder.
+Next we look up all `html` files inside of that folder.
+From those html files we generate routes and use them as urls for [a11y-report](https://github.com/danielhusar/a11y-report).

 ## Install